Category: News

 ABOUT VERITAS

 VERITAS, Latin for Truth, will focus on increasing consciousness and offering people solutions to personal struggles or questions of existence.
-The content will include topics such as consciousness, holistic health and healing, esoterism, alternative therapies, ancient wisdom, lost civilizations and science and spirituality, and the many subjects that dominate our lives such as climate change and vaccinations, just to name a few.
-The magazine will offer and explore many alternative faiths, beliefs and theories to encourage you, the reader to look outside the box and explore the connection between science and spirituality as we finally start to bridge that gap.
+The content will include topics such as consciousness, holistic health and healing, esoterism, alternative therapies, ancient wisdom, lost civilizations, and science and spirituality, and the many subjects that dominate our lives, such as climate change and vaccinations, just to name a few.
+The magazine will offer and explore many alternative faiths, beliefs, and theories to encourage you, the reader, to look outside the box and explore the connection between science and spirituality as we finally start to bridge that gap.

-Our world is changing at a rate of knots that is unprecedented during any other time in recorded history and we have all chosen to be here at this time.
-But by being here we have not chosen just to exist but to assist with the changes that are now taking place on our planet.
+Our world is changing at a rate of knots that is unprecedented during any other time in recorded history, and we have all chosen to be here at this time.
+But by being here, we have not chosen just to exist but to assist with the changes that are now taking place on our planet.

 VERITAS came about from a need to provide solutions to the many ongoing issues that we face today.
-We feel that there is lots of information in the media trying to change our perspectives about what we face in the world rather than on how to go about actually making the change.
+We feel that there is a lots of information in the media trying to change our perspectives about what we face in the world, rather than on how to go about actually making the change.

 You won’t find doom and gloom theories in VERITAS, but rather positive articles inspiring people to explore the many options our universe has to show us.
-However, we won’t be shying away from difficult topics, but instead we will embrace them
+However, we won’t be shying away from difficult topics, but instead, we will embrace them

 and look for solutions.